ebert1998/ownrom.github.io/README.md

 # OwnROM-Website

-A website for OwnDroid and our ROM OwnROM.
+A website for OwnDroid and our ROM, OwnROM.

 ## Tech

-Our website uses a number of projects to work properly:
+Our website uses a number of projects/software to work:

 * [Materializecss] - A modern responsive front-end framework based on Material Design
-* [Sublime Text] -The text editor you'll fall in love with
+* [jQuery] - Write less, do more
+* HTML, CSS and Javascript

+Also to make this website we used many great programs/software:

-* [Geany] - A great text editor and lightweight IDE
+* [Brackets] - A modern, open source text editor that understands web design.
+* [Github] - Build better software, together
+* [Git] - Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency
 * [FileZilla] - The free FTP solution
-* [Github] - Build better software, together
-* [Git] - Base of Github
-* [jQuery] - duh
+* [Geany] - Geany is a text editor using the GTK2 toolkit with basic features of an integrated development environment
 * And more...

 ## Downloading